 Follow Appropriate After-Care

-Share your tips for dyeing your hair with us by tagging us on Instagram @glamandgowns, and Faviana’s Instagram @Faviana, Snapchat @Faviana_NY, and Twitter @FavianaNY.
-Also, don’t forget to subscribe to our Youtube channel for more fun vlogs!
+Share your tips for dyeing your hair with us and your favorite cocktail dress by tagging us on Instagram @glamandgowns, and Faviana’s Instagram @Faviana, Snapchat @Faviana_NY, and Twitter @FavianaNY.
+Also, read our article about 10 ways to naturally lighten your hair.